tborzecki/custom-tools/README.md

 2) Make sure a copy appears, then click File -> Save...
 3) Save to your Applications folder, or wherever you want, then pick "Application" from the "File Format" dropdown
 4) The script will now be an App that can be added to your dock or launched like any other MacOS application.

-This is a custom applescript that launches Google Chrome with web security disabled.
-This is useful when blocked by CORS issues or you need to connect to Chrome for debugging with an IDE such as VSCode.

-**Warning:** This disables many browser security features, so you should only use it when absolutely needed.
-This is not meant for regular non-development use.